-Enter Dave Ramsey.
-His Total Money Makeover is one of the best-selling personal finance books of all time.
+Dave Ramsey is a financial guru, radio show host, and best-selling author, whose Total Money Makeover is one of the most popular personal finance books of all time.
 His radio program and podcast are heard by 14 million weekly.
 And over 5 million people have gone through his Financial Peace University program.

 Advice, however, doesn’t have to be correct to be popular!

-If you’ve ever been to a Truth Training with Todd Langford—a 3-day deep dive into using Truth Concepts financial calculators with my husband, who developed the calculators—you might know we’re not big Dave Ramsey fans.
+If you’ve ever been to a Truth Training with Todd Langford—a 3-day deep dive into using Truth Concepts financial calculators with my husband, who developed the Whole Life Insurance Cash Value Calculator—you might know we’re not big Dave Ramsey fans.
 Dave’s advice doesn’t always make mathematical sense.
 His recommendations about some products and strategies such as whole life insurance are flat-out flawed.

 And yet… it’s hard to throw a stone in a crowd without hitting at least one Dave Ramsey fan.
 (But please—don’t throw stones!)

 Today, we review the pros and cons of Ramsey and his advice.
 And while we admit there’s plenty to criticize, there’s a lot to appreciate as well.